artpech23/sna-for-hse-master-students2025/docs/chapter4.md

 The data for the first part of today's session comes from the famous study conducted by Davis and his colleagues (1941).
 It represents attendance data from 14 social events hosted by 18 women in the American South during the 1930s.
 This bipartite network captures the *affiliations between women and events*, highlighting patterns of social interaction, group formation, and shared affiliations.
 It is a classical dataset to tell students about the two-mode network analysis.

 This data is available via the `networkdata` package that you should already be aware of.
-Just in case, this same dataset is attached to the zip-folder I sent you, so, below I load it directly from this file.
+Just in case, this same dataset (in .RData extension) is attached to the zip-folder available via [our google drive folder](https://drive.google.com/drive/folders/1etPj5Sr1oF6k5EuyL2c30O-gV_4uZ81f){style="color: blue;"}.